leoncik/LeonardWojcik_14_30082022_web-app/README.md

 ### Use the tests

+#### Unit tests

+You can find the unit tests in : `src/__tests__/`.

 To run and watch the tests in the console, run : `yarn test`.

 To get a coverage report while running the tests, run : `yarn coverage`.
 If you want to visualize the coverage report, you can run a live server (if you are using VSCode, I recommend using [LiveServer](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)) and use this url : http://127.0.0.1:5500/coverage/

+#### E2E tests

+You can find the E2E tests un : `cypress/e2e/`.

+To start the tests :

+1. Make sure that the dev server is running (use the command `yarn dev`).
+2. Run : `yarn cypress:open`.
+3. A popup should appear.
+Choose "E2E Testing".
+4. Choose a Browser from the list.
+5. Now you can run a test by clicking on a file from the "Specs" tab.

 ## Performance report